mobajemu-msft/groove-api-documentation/Groove/Using-the-Groove-RESTful-Services/Streaming-music.md

 If the user doesn't have a subscription or no user is signed-in, you can get access to a 30-second sample of all the music tracks.
 See [/1/content/{id}/preview].

+30-second samples are in mp3 format.
+OneDrive content is in its source format (whatever the user uploaded to his OneDrive storage).
+Catalog full music tracks are in HLS format.
+Refer to the stream APIs for more details: [/1/content/{id}/stream].

 [/1/content/{id}/preview]: ../Groove-service-REST-Reference/URI_ContentNamespacePreviewGET.md
 [/1/content/{id}/stream]: ../Groove-service-REST-Reference/URI_ContentNamespaceStreamGET.md
 [User Authentication]: User-Authentication.md